Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 content-type: how-to
 ---

 To grant developers access to [register an application](/konnect/dev-portal/applications/dev-reg-app-service), you must enable application registration for a service version.
 When you enable application registration, {{site.konnect_saas}} enables two plugins automatically: [ACL](/hub/kong-inc/acl), and your choice of [Key Authentication](/hub/kong-inc/key-auth) or [OIDC](/hub/kong-inc/openid-connect).
 These plugins run in the background to support application registration for the service and are managed by
 {{site.konnect_saas}}.

+Enabling an application registration is specific to the geographic region.
+You must enable application registration in each region that you want to allow developers to register with.
+Each region has their own API keys and specifications for application registration in their respective region.

 ## Prerequisites